matthewwest55/robotics_final_project_sp24_jake_nat_katherine_matt/README.md

 `demo_cam.py`

 This file contains all relevant information to process the computer vision side of the project.
-It initializes the alphabet,

 ----